trashbirdecology/luisdva.github.io/_posts/2017-10-24-dogs-vs-cats.md

         <figcaption>click for gallery</figcaption>
 </figure>

 Now we know that the mean rating differs between dogs and cats.
 I’m a dog person so you can probably guess how I would interpret this result.
+I'm happy to get any feedback on this.